 Are you considering switching to a vegetarian diet?
-Ms Kellie Kong, Dietitian from the Department of Nutrition and Dietetics at KK Women's and Children's Hospital shares some tips.
+Ms Joey Ho, Dietitian from the Department of Nutrition and Dietetics at KK Women's and Children's Hospital shares some tips.

-People choose a vegetarian diet for a variety of reasons.
-With increasing awareness of animal welfare, environmental and health issues concerning meat production and consumption, more people are choosing to reduce or cut out animal products from their diets.
+People choose to stay on a vegetarian diet for various reasons.
+Since there is a growing interest and increasing awareness of animal welfare as well as environmental concerns, more people are choosing to reduce or avoid consumption of animal products.

 Department of Nutrition and Dietetics at